Reducing and Eliminating Panic Attacks and Anxiety Including Conditioned Fear

 So what we do to reduce and eliminate anxiety and panic attacks is reestablish or strengthen neural pathways with selected breathing development techniques and exercises for enhanced motor learning.

 The techniques and any other needed holistic aspects magnify the effectiveness of the exercises.
-They accelerate one's progress and are much better then just the exercises alone and often spell the difference between success or failure in the short or long term.
+They accelerate one's progress and are much better than just the exercises alone and often spell the difference between success or failure in the short or long term.